The history of espadrilles

 Image courtesy of Ada Spragg

 This fibre was created from grasses in southern Europe to make baskets, cords and shoes.
 These were then sold in the local area.
 The esparto fibre connects the various parts of the shoe together.
 It would wrap around the ankle, covering the toes and tying the sections to the sole of the shoe.
-This particular style of footwear was created to be simple and functional.
+This particular style of footwear aims to be simple and functional.

 The espadrilles of today